Chapter 18: The Creativity of Nothingness

-"He's my pet," the boy said, pausing.
+"She's my pet," the boy said, pausing.
 "I mean my cousin's pet.
-We share him.
+We share her.
 Who are you?
 I haven't seen you here before."
 The boy regarded them coolly, though behind those calm onyx eyes, his suspicion was evident.

 Kelli looked impressed that he had a pet hellhound.
 She lowered her angel dagger.
 "I'm... uh, Angel Nightshade," she stuttered, probably forgetting her cover name for a second.
 She and the boy turned to him expectantly.

 It only occurred to him then that he hadn't actually thought of one.
 He racked his brain for something...
 "Arc Jackson."

 His companion gave him a sidelong glance of concealed disbelief, while the boy stared at him blankly, his expression unreadable.
 Briefly, Arc wondered if he knew something.

 Those thoughts were washed away when the boy introduced himself.
 "Nico di Angelo."
 Just like that.
 No offer of handshakes, no friendly smile.
 The only gesture he made was to beckon as he turned around, his hands firm on the hellhound, and started walking.
 The grandson of Chaos shared a look with the daughter of Nyx, and followed after him reluctantly.

 "I assume you know about demigods already, and that you're one, given that you have weapons with you and are here," the boy called Nico began, his strides not faltering.
 "And are a little wise not to kill a hellhound at a demigod's care."

 Arc could already tell that Kelli was holding back a retort.
 At least she was cooperating; that was a start.
 "Yes.
 We heard about the war."